Languages at Leicester

 Our approach

-This course takes almost entirely in French.
+Conversations will be in French.
 If and when required, the tutor may also use English for support.
-It aims to develop communication skills: listening and speaking, through interactive activities such as conversations, role-play, debates, oral presentations and negotiations, as well as cultural awareness.
-It provides a good balance between understanding both the French language and the cultures of the Francophone World enhancing communication and interaction.
-It supports comprehensive and productive skills through authentic based activities and guided practice in the use of the language.
-Students will be encouraged to actively participate in class, as well as practise their communication skills outside the classroom taking advantage of learning resources provided by tutors and the programme.
+They aim to develop communication skills: listening and speaking, through interactive activities such as conversations, role-play, debates, oral presentations and negotiations, as well as cultural awareness.
+They provide a good balance between understanding both the French language and the cultures of the Francophone world enhancing communication and interaction.
+They support comprehensive and productive skills through authentic based activities and guided practice in the use of the language.
+Students will be encouraged to actively participate in class.
 Group numbers are limited to 12 students and planned to allow intensive interactive practice with individual feedback and advice on progress.

 Back to top